Deep Probabilistic Supervision for Image Classification: Appendix

-Furthermore, we study the performance of BSD and related methods under domain shifts by measuring the area under the receiver operating characteristic curve (AUROC) for models trained on CIFAR-10 and CIFAR-100, evaluated against the Street View House Numbers (SVHN) dataset \cite{netzer2011reading}.
-While the best performing method varies with dataset and model architecture, we observe that BSD yields the most consistent improvement across datasets and architectures.
-Notably, while TE exhibits instability under this shift on CIFAR-100 (e.g., degrading performance on DenseNet-169 trained on CIFAR-100 with respect to baseline), BSD maintains robust performance.
-For ViT-B, we observe performance saturation on CIFAR-10 (with all methods $>98\%$), while for CIFAR-100, BSD yields a notable improvement ($+2.29\%$) over the baseline.
+Furthermore, we study the performance of DPS and related methods under domain shifts by measuring the area under the receiver operating characteristic curve (AUROC) for models trained on CIFAR-10 and CIFAR-100, evaluated against the Street View House Numbers (SVHN) dataset \cite{netzer2011reading}.
+While the best performing method varies with dataset and model architecture, we observe that DPS yields the most consistent improvement across datasets and architectures.
+Notably, while TE exhibits instability under this shift on CIFAR-100 (e.g., degrading performance on DenseNet-169 trained on CIFAR-100 with respect to baseline), DPS maintains robust performance.
+For ViT-B, we observe performance saturation on CIFAR-10 (with all methods $>98\%$), while for CIFAR-100, DPS yields a notable improvement ($+2.29\%$) over the baseline.

-\textbf{Calibration.} We train a WideResNet-40-1 on CIFAR-100 to benchmark BSD against different calibration methods including distillation-based method.
+\textbf{Calibration.} We train a WideResNet-40-1 on CIFAR-100 to benchmark DPS against different calibration methods including distillation-based method.
 We compare against Label Smoothing (LS) \citep{szegedy2016rethinking}, Temperature Scaling (TS) \citep{guo2017calibration}, MixUp \citep{zhang2017mixup}, Correctness Ranking Loss (CRL) \citep{moon2020confidence}, PS-KD \citep{kim2021self}, Multi-class Difference in Confidence and Accuracy (MDCA) \citep{hebbalaguppe2022stitch}, AdaFocal \citep{ghosh2022adafocal}, Calibration by Pairwise Constraints (CPC) \citep{cheng2022calibrating}, Margin-based Label Smoothing (MbLS) \citep{liu2022devil}, Adaptive and Conditional Label Smoothing (ACLS) \citep{park2023acls} and combinations of the aforementioned method with knowledge distillation \citep{hebbalaguppe2024calibration}.
-The results in included in Table \ref{tab:calibration_wrn}, where we observe that BSD yields the highest accuracy and the lowest ECE, Static Calibration Error (SCE) and Adaptive Calibration Error (ACE) of all methods.
+The results are included in Table \ref{tab:calibration_wrn}, where we observe that DPS yields the highest accuracy and the lowest ECE, Static Calibration Error (SCE) and Adaptive Calibration Error (ACE) of all methods.